hmemcpy/hmemcpy.com/source/_posts/2011-05-09-supercharging-your-resharper-navigation-fu-with-camel-humps.md

 title: Supercharging your ReSharper navigation-fu with Camel Humps
 date: 2011-05-09T01:30:34+00:00
 ---
 I blog about <a href="http://www.jetbrains.com/resharper/" target="_blank">ReSharper</a> a *lot*, mostly due to it's being an awesome product which greatly improves my productivity.
-One of the major tips any ReSharper user is given &ndash; use the keyboard shortcuts.
+One of the major tips any ReSharper user is given - use the keyboard shortcuts.
 A lot.
 Some even go completely mouseless!

 <!-- more -->